-When you work in a hospital, or other medical center, you have systems in place to handle a wide variety of healthcare issues and events, ranging from relatively small patient concerns to life and death situations.
-The same should be true when pre-planning for physical plant disaster.
+When you work in a hospital or other medical center, you have systems in place to handle a wide variety of healthcare issues and events, ranging from relatively small patient concerns to life and death situations.
+The same should be true when pre-planning for a physical plant disaster.
 With careful disaster planning, preparation and training, your staff will feel confident that they can meet these challenges.

-As manager of a healthcare facility, your responsibility to safeguard the health and safety of employees, patients, visitors and others probably includes disaster preparation.
+As manager of a healthcare facility, your responsibility to safeguard the health and safety of employees, patients, visitors, and others probably includes disaster preparation.
 One important part of preparing for disasters is to know ahead of time what firm you will turn to for help with restoration efforts should the unexpected happen.

 Five additional considerations to better prepare your facility for an unforeseen disaster are:

 1. Fire Drills

 - A medical center disaster plan must include regular fire drills.
 Ensuring that your patients and employees know what to do if an unexpected fire occurs will help minimize the potential for injuries.
 Drills should be performed on all shifts and at varying times during the shift.

 - Because you never know when a fire might break out, conducting fire drills at random is one effective way to practice response actions.
 Scheduled fire drills are also useful for keeping people accustomed to the idea of what to do when they hear the alarm and to remind them of the importance of always being vigilant.

 - If your facility has experienced surface water flooding in the past or is in an area that has a potential for flooding, it’s important to plan ahead for rising waters.
 Without disaster planning for cases of severe weather, your facility may quickly become unusable.
 Sand is usually readily available but, sandbags (empty) take time to order, ship and receive.
 Consider maintaining a stockpile of sandbags to give you the option of damming the points of water entry to help keep water from getting inside your building.